-Prerequisite: 494210/494190 and Instructor approval
+Prerequisite: Suspension & Steering/Electrical Systems and Instructor Approval

 This is a two-hour class in which students concentrate on Electronics and Engine Performance.
 Students will study diagnostics and trouble-shooting automotive problems through repair of automobiles.
+609 Automotive A/C Service Work Certification can be earned.
 Linked with 49001A in a two hour block.